n0t-Me/dnsProxy/README.md

 3. Run the redis server if it's not up

-4. Start the proxy `npm start` you will to enter your sudo password since we are using port 53 (priviliged port)
+4. Start the proxy `npm start` you will need to enter your sudo password since we are using port 53 ( priviliged port )

 5. Enjoy (unless it crashes :P)